MOLPay/MOLWallet-POS_PHP_SDK/README.md

 # MOLPay-POS-PHP-SDK
-Merchant POS system who will integrate to MOLPay Payment Gateway
+PHP SDK for MOLPay Payment Gateway Integration from POS System

 Please Refer to Mobile Payment and QRCode for sample usage.
 We recommend to use AJAX POST to get the return data from MOLPay side.